I know all the tricks when it comes to entertaining a toddler at home!

 I’ve been there before, the time when your brain shuts down and you run out of playtime ideas.
 Your toddler is on your case, and stress levels rise!

 Luckily, I stumbled upon a guaranteed way of keeping toddlers entertained.
 That way is to keep a toddler busy working with keys and locks.

 Believe it or not, toddlers (especially mine) love locking and unlocking things.
 For that reason, I have scoured the internet for the best toddler toys with keys and locks to make your life as a parent just that little bit easier.

-It is worth mentioning here that when your Child plays with interactive toys, such as those with locks and keys, it helps to develop their cognitive skills.
+It is worth mentioning that when your child plays with interactive toys, such as locks and keys, it helps develop their cognitive skills.